box-products/handbook/our-rituals.md

 we bring in outside speakers, too.
 But, day-to-day, the meet-up is very loosely scheduled.
 Teams work together in a room at the office; people go out for coffee or ice cream; managers schedule one-on-ones with employees.

-Lunch is also shared in the office at noon, and dinners are up to you aside from one all-company dinner on Tuesday evening.
+Lunch is typically shared in the office at noon, and dinners are up to you aside from one all-company dinner on Tuesday evening.

 It's important to acknowledge that meet-ups are tiring for a lot of us.
 We're away from our family, friends, and home